 Paper tickets are an established system — but they’re also full of pain points:

-The benefits of switching to digital are significant:
+The benefits of switching to digital are significant, when done properly.

-Fear of change is the #1 objection to adopting digital tickets (page 13).
+Fear of change is the #1 objection to adopting digital tickets.
 But every stakeholder group is willing to use digital trip tickets if their specific needs are met.

 Less paperwork, fewer errors, and compatibility with existing systems.